TUDA-MUST/ChrisBox/README.md

 More details about ChrisBox are here to find: [About ChrisBox](#about-chrisbox).

-> *IMPORTANT NOTE:* This document describes the features and assembly of ChrisBox and does not contain information about ferroelectret sensors.
+> *IMPORTANT NOTE:* This document describes the features and assembly of ChrisBox and does not contain information on how to build or use ferroelectret sensors.

 ## About this Repository